 Posted on 5/30/2019

-Please not that we only adopt our Career Change Dogs to homes within approximately 50 miles from our location in Malibu, CA. If you are interest in adopting Jetty, please fill out our online application.
-Someone will contact you to arrange a meet and greet if we think she is a good match with your application.
+Please note that we only adopt our Career Change Dogs to homes within approximately 50 miles from our location in Malibu, CA. If you are interest in adopting Jetty, please fill out our online application found under Dogs for Adoption at www.samsimonfoundation.com Someone will contact you to arrange a meet and greet if we think she is a good match with your application.